methetech/MouseWheelFixer/ROADMAP.md

 # Project Roadmap

-This document outlines the future direction and potential features for MouseWheelFixer.
+This document outlines the future direction and potential features for WheelScrollFixer.
 It's a living document intended to guide development and inspire contributions.
 If you're looking for a way to contribute, picking up an item from this list is a great place to start!

 ## Near-Term Goals (Quality of Life & UX)